da-th/zapress/README.md

  Unfortunately this project seems to be abandond and had dependencies to an other not supported project of the same author.\
  So I decided to build this new only whith dependencies which are well maintained.

+# Disclaimer
+ Sure this project is set up with care.
+There it shouldn't give any problem.
+But take care about against which app/website you let run especially ZAP active scans!
+These are real attacks against vulnerabilities of the implementation and may harm it.\
+ Read about this topic to make yourself familiar with it: ["ZAP"](https://www.zaproxy.org/).\
+ You use this on your own risk!!!